 Straw hats in the same shape as felt hats were worn in late spring and summer.
-Colors ranged from tan to light grey, ivory or white.
-The Optimo Panama or toyo continued to be favorites with vacationing upper classes.
+Colors ranged from tan to light grey, ivory, and white.
+The Optimo Panama or Toyo continued to be favorites with vacationing upper classes.
 The round and flat top boater or sailor hat was a stylish hat for all classes in summer.
-It had a wide band with stripes matching a college, social club or sports club colors.
+It had a wide band with stripes matching a college, social club, or sport club’s colors.

-The straw porkpie was the newest straw hat style with a low flat top and snapped down brim all around in the first half of the decade and a wider brim and back snapped up in the later years.
+The straw pork pie was the newest straw hat style with a low flat top and snapped-down brim all around in the first half of the decade, and a wider brim with the back snapped up in the later years.
 The trend of a suntan kept many more men out of hats in the summer than in previous years.

 1930s Shoes and Socks

-The shape of the toe box started out wide and square until 1935 when it rouned out into a point.
+The shape of the toe box started out wide and square until 1935 when it rounded out into a point.
 Wingtips had the sharpest point.
-The trouser crease oxford sported a center seam down the toe also elongated the toe box and counterbalanced wide leg trousers.
+The trouser crease Oxford sported a center seam down the toe also elongated the toe box and counterbalanced wide leg trousers.

-The 1930s men’s shoe was much more decorated then the 1920s and 1940s with brogue, wingtips, side wings, contrast stitching, mesh and weave all over the shoe body and toe.
+The 1930s men’s shoe was much more decorated then the 1920s and 1940s with broguing, wingtips, side wings, contrast stitching, mesh, or weave all over the shoe body and toe.

 Silk socks in all sorts of colors and patterns emerged in the 1930s.
 Patterns of checks, plaid and stripes were the most common, just like their suit counterparts.
 However, socks never had to match the suit.
 It was perfectly normal to wear bright green and blue check socks under a business grey suit!
 The influence of casual, colorful fashion affected everyone in whatever ways it could.
 More about men’s vintage socks here.